• Skip to primary navigation

 Gathered ingredients for making applesauce overnight oats.

 • Oats: Make sure to use old-fashioned rolled oats for the best texture.
-Don't use still-cut oats, it won't turn out the same.
+Don't use still-cut oats or it won't turn out the same.

-• Milk: We use soy milk, but you can use any milk you like.
+• Milk of choice: I use soy milk because it's dairy-free and high in protein, but you can use any milk you like.

-• Apple, brown sugar, and butter are optional but recommended.
+• Apple, brown sugar, and butter are optional but recommended if you want to make the caramelized apple pieces.

 Finally, stir in the caramelized apple.

-• Let the oats soak for at least 6 hours, or until they are soft.
-You can't speed up this process, so be patient.
+• Let the oats soak for at least 2 hours, or until they are soft.
+You can't speed up this process.

 • Use rolled oats for a chewier texture and quick oats for a softer texture.
-You can also use a mix of half and half of each to get the best of both worlds.
+You can also use a mix of each to get the best of both worlds.

 • Customize to your liking.
-This recipe is really versatile, so feel free to add more maple syrup, a dollop of nut butter, a sprinkle of seeds, etc. to make it your own.
+This recipe is versatile, so feel free to add more maple syrup, a dollop of nut butter, a sprinkle of seeds, etc. to make it your own.
+You can also adjust the consistency by adding more or less milk to your liking.

 • To make this recipe gluten-free, use gluten-free certified oats.